joseio/GH-Site-CodeSimilarity/index.md

-### 2. Partial credit/penalization*
+### <span style='color:green'>2.
+Partial credit/penalization*</span>

 In this use case, the instructor would use the clusters to give partial credit to submissions based on their adherence to the assignment prompt.
+We'll focus on this in the paper.

 Submission **one**, we'd give the feedback: "Correct answer."